Nagpur: Utility services

 Originally, all the utility services of the city were carried out by NMC departments, but from 2008 onwards privatisation had started for major utility services.
 The Orange City Water Private Limited (OCW), a joint venture of Veolia Water India Pvt.
 Ltd and Vishwaraj Infrastructure Ltd., manages the water supply for the city as well as Nagpur Municipal Corporation's water treatment plants at Gorewada, all the elevated service reservoirs, ground service reservoirs, master balancing reservoirs commonly known as water tanks.
 This joint venture was established in November 2011 and was awarded the contract to execute 24x7 water supply project and operational and maintenance of waterworks for 25 years.
 Kanak Resources Management Ltd. was awarded the contract for garbage collection in the city as per Nagpur Bin Free Project in 2009 by NMC.
 It was replaced by AG Enviro Infra Project Pvt Ltd and BVG India in 2019.
 In electricity supply, which was first managed by MSEB was then replaced by MSEDCL.
-After some years the distribution franchisee system was introduced to reduce the losses in the divisions and so Spanco Nagpur Discom Ltd.(SNDL) was awarded the distribution franchisee for 15 years to manage three of the four divisions from Nagpur Urban circle namely, Civil Lines, Mahal and Gandhibagh on 23 February 2011 by MSEDCL.
-The power distribution and maintenance for the fourth division i.e. Congress Nagar division was still managed by MSEDCL.
-As SNDL mounted losses it intimated MSEDCL to takeover the franchises as it was unable to maintain the franchisee areas under it.
-MSEDCL thus took over all the Nagpur urban circle areas as in September 2019.
 Nagpur Fire Brigade has nine fire stations at various locations in the city.
-India Post which is a governmental postal department has two head post offices and many post offices and sub-post offices at various locations in the city and are part of the logistics services in the city along with various other private operators.
+India Post which is a governmental postal department has two head post offices and many post offices including sub-post offices at various locations in the city and are part of the logistics services in the city along with various other private operators.